 As we explore our personal relationship with Jesus, we must look at things that stand between us and God.
 Gerald May was a psychiatrist who worked with people with addictions.
-I recently read his book, Addiction and Grace.
-He speaks of how our addictions interfere with our spiritual lives.
+In his book, Addiction and Grace, he speaks of how our addictions interfere with our spiritual lives.
 He says addictions are not limited to alcohol or drugs.
 Rather, we are all addicted to something.
 For some it is coffee or candy or other material things.
 We can also be addicted to behaviors, work, intimacy, helping others or even praise.
 These become addictions when we are depressed when we do not receive them (9).

 He also says he is convinced that we all have an "inborn desire for God" and that we all long for "wholeness, completion, or fulfillment" (1).
 Our addictions become "harmful addictions" when they become our focus and distract us from our relationship with God.

 Even our spiritual lives can be based on addictions.
 If we are doing it out of habit rather than faith it might be an addiction.
 What we seek from faith, in part, is freedom.
 Our faith should never become another addiction for us.
 God wants us to be free.
 I write this on the first weekend of Lent 2008 and I am mindful of how many people give something up for Lent (we can also add something, such as more time for prayer).
 We are called to make sacrifices.
 Some people may pick trivial things to give up while others truly seek to give up something they know is not good for them and seek God's help in doing it.
 This is good but we need to be careful not to substitute one addiction for another (147).
 For instance, if a person is a heavy coffee drinker and decides to give up coffee for Lent but then immediately starts drink more pop for the caffeine, they have missed the point.
 They simply replace one substance with another.